 Contract and Business Law

-In law, a contract is a legally binding agreement between two or more parties which is enforceable by law.
+A contract is a binding agreement between two or more parties which is enforceable by law.
 A legally enforceable contract is an exchange of promises with specific legal remedies for breach.
-These can include compensatory remedy, whereby the defaulting party is required to pay monies that would otherwise have been exchanged were the contract honored, or an Equitable remedy such as Specific Performance, in which the person who entered into the contract is required to carry out the specific action they have reneged upon.

 Defenses to formation of contract